-By numbers and biomass, the stock is in 2022 weighted toward males, but the females still composed a high proportion of the total fishable (52%) and surveyed biomass (approx. 43%).
-Fishable biomass is above at the average for the serial mean and as a proportion of the total survey biomass but compose to a relatively high degree of males.
+By numbers and biomass, the stock is in 2023 weighted toward males, but the females still composed a high proportion of the total fishable (48%) and surveyed biomass (approx. 41%).
+Fishable biomass is below at the average for the serial mean and as a proportion of the total survey biomass and compose to a relatively high degree of males.

-Numbers at age-2 shrimp are overall, well above the serial mean but the numbers of pre-recruits (14-16,5 mm CL) in total are below average level both in numbers and relative to the survey biomass; average in absolute numbers and little below relative to their biomass in offshore regions, but, despite an increase in 2022 below mean in Disko Bay & Vaigat.
+Numbers at age-2 shrimp are in total close to the serial mean and the numbers of pre-recruits (14-16,5 mm CL) in total are above average in absolute numbers and relative to their biomass.
+Values of age-2 shrimp, and pre-recruits are in offshore regions three times higher than those of Disko Bay & Vaigat.